March 28, 2019

 - Why was it that one specific species thrived while others became extinct?

 All such essential questions ask our learners to explore concepts and how certain factors led to specific results.
 When they look to present information they will be aware of any weaknesses within their own model or measurements taken, and be encouraged to provide additional support, justification or recognition when other parties test their theory or hypothesis.
 Authentic questions help kids uncover the tools, strategies and critical thinking abilities they can use in future situations.

 Setting Up and Stepping Back

-In a blog by teacher Shelly Wright, she writes:
+In a blog by teacher Shelly Wright, she states the following

 “My students spent the first week researching both primary and secondary sources.
 I began by teaching the difference between the two.
 That was the extent of my teaching.
 For the rest of the week, my students scoured the internet for resources, used Delicious to bookmark important sites, and checked the credibility of sources.
 The first thing my students do after they log onto the computer is open their delicious accounts.
 I don’t even tell them to do it anymore.”

 This snippet itself is telling.
 As Wright has prepared learners beforehand and encouraged them to create and design their project, they eagerly tackle the task of the moment: identifying credible resources.
 They are in pursuit of their own learning, and authentic learning questions occur throughout the duration of the project for guidance, inquiry, and reflection.

 - 25 Self-Reflection Questions to Get Students Thinking About Their Learning